rahul-gharat/dronahq-docs/docs/reference/connectors/smtp.md

 Configure its components, such as the `sender's email, receiver's email, subject`, and more, directly from the action flow.

-1. Navigate to the action flow where you wish to set up the SMTP action, specifically the server-side action.
+1. Navigate to the action flow where you wish to set up the SMTP action, specifically the `Connector > Library` action.

 2. Choose the SMTP action to send mail.